 will be more important than ever, as we will be depending on our guests and their

-families to strictly follow all pre-arrival requirements, including but not limited
+families to strictly follow all Juniata COVID-19 safety protocols.

 Juniata College does not provide medical care to guests who are not students of the College, or during summer months.
 Guests who have symptoms of illness may NOT participate in camp, and should not come to campus.
 If any symptoms arise during camp, campers will be asked to report their symptoms to camp staff and arrange to leave campus immediately.

-All Pennsylvanians over the age of 16 are now eligible to receive a COVID-19 vaccine, and we have encouraged our staff to become vaccinated as soon as they can.
+All Pennsylvanians over the age of 5 are now eligible to receive a COVID-19 vaccine, and we have required our staff to become vaccinated.
 The vaccine will be regarded as an additional level of PPE for all adults, and we expect that those who are vaccinated will continue to comply with all of Juniata College’s COVID-19 policies.

 Cleaning and Sanitization Procedures and Enhanced Hygiene